codeandfire/pmspeeches/README.md

 ````
 for this.

-(A few files may not get placed into either directory.
+(A few files may not get placed into either of the `en` or `hi` directories.
 These are typically empty files: delete them.)

 ### Stats